The Science

 The Dopamine Connection

 Every like, comment, and notification triggers a dopamine release in your brain's reward center.
-This is the same neurotransmitter involved in all addictions—from gambling to drugs.
-Social media has effectively turned your phone into a slot machine in your pocket.
+This is the same neurotransmitter involved in all addictions, from gambling to substances.
+Social media has turned your phone into a slot machine in your pocket.

 Variable Reward Schedules

-Tech companies use 'variable reward schedules'—the same psychological principle that makes slot machines addictive.
-You never know when you'll get that satisfying notification, so you keep checking.
-This unpredictability is precisely what makes the behavior so hard to stop.
+Tech companies use 'variable reward schedules,' the same psychological principle that makes slot machines addictive.
+You never know when the next satisfying notification will come, so you keep checking.
+This unpredictability makes the behavior extremely hard to stop.

 Infinite Scroll & Auto-Play